-West Nile virus is on the rise: what you need to know – DW – 08/14/2024
+West Nile virus is on the rise: What you need to know – DW – 08/14/2024

 More than 100 cases across 26 US states have been reported so far in 2024.

 Historically, August has been the most severe month for West Nile infections in the US.
-Nearly 28,000 cases and 3,000 deaths from the virus have been reported over the last 20 years according to the US Centers for Disease Control and Prevention (CDC).
+Nearly 28,000 cases and 3,000 deaths from the virus have been reported over the last 20 years, according to the US Centers for Disease Control and Prevention.

 What is West Nile virus?